 There is no need to scale them (like dividing L by 3) unless you want to visualize results in this color space.
 Test your code for bugs (e.g., L should be the grayscale image, and you should have some negatives in S and T).
 There is sample output on one image in this folder to help you “unit-test” this part of your code.
 It follows the format below.

-Get the images here: http://www.rose-hulman.edu/class/csse/binaries/csse463/sunset/sunsetDetectorImagesWithDifficult.zip

 Write a script that will loop over the whole set of images (a total of N images from a combined training, testing, and difficultTesting sets, I gave you around 1000 images to use), extracting features from each one.
 Then save the features into a matrix (X).
 You will also have a vector (Y) of class labels, +1 for sunsets, and -1 for nonsunsets.